 - There are two user accounts: admin and guest.
 The password for admin is the same one that you use to access the router.
 By default, it is password.
-The guest user account has no password. - On the FTP site, the person receiving the files should use the guest user account and enter any password (FTP requires that you type something in the password field). - Be sure to select the FTP (via Internet) check box in the USB Storage Advanced Settings screen.
+The guest user account has no password. - On the FTP site, the person receiving the files uses the guest user account and enters the password.
+(FTP requires that you type something in the password field.) - Be sure to select the FTP (via Internet) check box in the USB Storage (Advanced Settings) screen.
 This option supports both downloading and uploading of files.

-Note: You can enable the HTTP (via Internet) option on the Advanced USB Storage screen to share large files.
+Note: You can enable the HTTP (via Internet) option on the Advanced USB Storage (Advanced Settings) screen to share large files.
 This option supports downloading files only.